curry1-c/VCVW-3DDet-Pillar-SALNet/README.md

 - training and evaluation configurations
 - visualization examples and a small number of sample outputs

 The original **VCVW-3D raw dataset is not redistributed** in this repository.
-Users should obtain it from the official source and reproduce the processed data with the provided scripts.

 ### Data Processing Pipeline